-In a medium sized bowl combine flours, protein powder, baking powder and salt.
+In a medium sized bowl combine flours, protein powder, baking powder, baking soda and salt.

 Add flour mixture to the wet ingredients and mix until just combined.

 Fill the prepared muffin tin, nearly filling each muffin to the top.
 This should make ~8 or so muffins, depending on the size of your muffin tin.